Thursday, September 29, 2011

 For skill training the stick is on the lighter side.

-For indoor training the stick is shorter and lighter incase you accidentally hit the TV.
+For indoor training the stick is shorter and lighter so that you don't bang stuff too much (TV, ceiling fan, window, etc.).

 What self-defense products do I recommend?